jjosias14/IS218-450-Team-E/Sales_Funnel.md

 # 2. Interest:

 In this stage, potential customers start to develop an interest in Powerhouse Gym.
-The goal is to capture their interest and provide them with more info so they eventually join.
+The goal is to capture their interest with our social media presence and provide them with more info so they eventually join.

 # 3. Desire